jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.8 LengthOfUpstreamChannels

-Calculates the total length of channels upstream.
+Calculates the total length of channels upstream..

 *Parameters*: